 Then, in 1879, Fr.
 James White purchased the former Brian Grimes homeplace (aka the Pulaski Cowper mansion) on Hillsboro St., and the parish of Sacred Heart Church was established.
 He expanded the mansion so that it could be better utilized as both as a church and rectory.

 Long-time pastor Fr.
 Griffin is buried on the grounds of the Cathedral.
 His gravesite is shown above.

 In 1899 Fr.
 Thomas Griffin was appointed pastor, a position he held for 31 years.
 During his tenure a parochial school was established in 1909, and the church campus was later expanded with the addition of a rectory and convent.
-In 1922 the cornerstone of Sacred Heart Church was laid, and the neo gothic stone building was dedicated in October of 1924.
+In 1922 the cornerstone of Sacred Heart Church was laid, and the French Gothic Revival stone building was dedicated in October of 1924.

 Nowadays, the tiny cathedral, which seats barely 350, is the home church of more than 3,000 parishioners.
 Sacred Heart Cathedral is a familiar Raleigh landmark, a precious jewel, really, and is beloved by all who worship there.

 Our Lady watches over passersby on Hillsboro St. The 15-foot marble sculpture was placed here when a wing was added to the Cathedral School building in 1949.